 Through strategic alignment with community leaders, we provide a united front in aligning the state's strategic focus on increasing the rate of credential completion and development of programming to deliver academic and workbased experiences with will result in better outcomes for job seekers and employers.
-Work with ESD 123 provides strong ties with the Washington State Superintendent of Public Instruction (OSPI).
-OSPI oversees the public K-12 education system intending to prepare every student for postsecondary pathways, careers, and civic engagement.
-OSPI spearheads transformational changes in Washington State by working on legislative priorities that meet the evolving needs of students and future job seekers.
+Work with ESD 123 provides strong ties with Washington State of Superintendent of Public Instruction (OSPI).
+OSPI oversees the public K-12 education system with a goal of preparing every student for postsecondary pathways, careers, and civic engagement.
+OSPI spearheads transformational changes in Washington State through working on legislative priorities which meet the evolving needs of students and future job seekers.